oracle-livelabs/oci-migration/streaming-kafka/intro/intro.md

 Estimated time: 20 minutes

-## Using Oracle Cloud Infrastructure Streaming as a Managed Kafka Server
+## Use Oracle Cloud Infrastructure (OCI) Streaming as Managed Kafka Server

 Oracle Cloud Infrastructure Streaming can replace an Apache Kafka installation.
 This is a managed service.
 No installation, patching, upgrade or hosting.
 All is done for you.